 Portrait retouching is tricky—you need to help your subject look their best without looking fake.
 Fortunately, PicMonkey’s tools make touching up professional portraits a breeze.
-This portrait is straight from the camera and will help us walk through some retouching basics.
+Let’s walk through some retouching basics and get this portrait looking its stellar best.

 Start with great color